 Snark ahead!
 You’ve been warned!

-Today, I made my monthly pilgrimage to my primary care doctor’s office.
+Several years ago, I made one of my countless pilgrimages to my primary care doctor’s office.
 We discussed how the Cincinnati Bengals and the Cleveland Browns are doing and we talked about how difficult it is to sit on the sidelines as our adult children go through life’s difficulties.
 It was also time for prescription refills, one sent to Meijer, three to Caremark, and three written controlled substance scripts.
 I also got a flu and pneumonia shot.
-I mentioned a large lump in my upper abdomen.
-Hmm, the doctor said, and referred me to a surgeon for a consult.
-Probably a cyst or a fibroma, and not likely malignant, but I will have to have it checked, especially since I’ve been treated for skin cancer three times, twice in the last 3 months.
-Always something.
-(I learned MRI’s and CT scans do not see masses like this)

 After my visit was over, we exited the examination room and headed for the clinic waiting area.
 As we walked through the door we heard the loud voice of an Evangelical Christian.
 An obese man, wearing a shirt with a gaudy Halloween pumpkin on it, was going from person to person, often touching them, blessing them in the name of Jesus.
 JESUS LOVES YOU, he told several people, and he told the receptionist, KEEP DOING A WONDERFUL WORK FOR GOD!!